the-technat/the-technat/content/posts/k8s_kubeadm.md

 ### [Container Runtime](https://kubernetes.io/docs/setup/production-environment/container-runtimes/)

-The container runtime must be installed prior to cluster bootstraping.
+The container runtime must be installed prior to cluster bootstrapping.
 There are various runtimes that fulfil the [CRI](https://kubernetes.io/docs/concepts/architecture/cri/).
 I'm using [containerd](https://containerd.io) for obvious reasons.

 The steps to install containerd are more or less included in the Kubernetes documentation about container runtimes.